pachyderm/pachyderm/examples/kubeflow/tfjob/README.md

-We'll address the latter in this example, where will use the Tensorflow `file_io` library to copy data to and read data from a Pachyderm versioned data repository in a Kubeflow TFJob using the Pachyderm S3 Gateway.
+We'll address the latter in this example, where will use the Tensorflow `file_io` library to read data from a Pachyderm versioned data repository in a Kubeflow TFJob using the Pachyderm S3 Gateway.
+We'll then copy the data to another Pachyderm repo.
 This is intended to be a simple example that shows interoperability among the three frameworks.
 Rather than use a complicated Tensorflow/Kubeflow example that shows distributed training, this example will focus on the minimum needed to work with Pachyderm's S3 Gateway from a Kubeflow TFJob.

 We will use the example Kubeflow [tfoperator example mnist_with_summaries](https://github.com/kubeflow/tf-operator/tree/master/examples/v1beta2/mnist_with_summaries) as a basis, so you can easily adapt the code for your needs.
 For simplicity, we will use data files that we've built into the example Docker image, but you can easily store any data you wish.